sisitech/SisitechDocs/docs/Notes/Ricox/tokenvscoin.md

 ![utility vs security tokens](https://cdn.shortpixel.ai/spai/w_780+q_lossless+ret_img+to_webp/https://cryptopotato.com/wp-content/uploads/2018/09/security_vs_utility_token.jpg)

+### Non-Fungible Tokens(NFT)

+NFTs are unique cryptographic tokens that exist on a blockchain and cannot be replicated.
+NFTs can represent real-world items like artwork and real estate.
+NFTs can also function to represent individuals' identities, property rights, and more.

+NFTs evolved from the ERC-721 standard.
+Developed by some of the same people responsible for the ERC-20 smart contract, ERC-721 defines the minimum interface—ownership details, security, and metadata—required for the exchange and distribution of gaming tokens.
+ The ERC-1155 standard takes the concept further by reducing the transaction and storage costs required for NFTs and batching multiple types of non-fungible tokens into a single contract.

 ### Differences

 The difference between tokens and coins is what they represent.
 While crypto coins are essentially digital versions of money, tokens can stand for assets or deeds.